-The ACS is an on-going survey performed by the US Census Bureau that provides single-year and multiyear estimates for a large number of demographic variables.
-Publicly available data provide one-year estimates for areas with large populations (e.g., locations with over 65,000 individuals), three-year period estimates for areas with over 20,000 individuals, and five-year period estimates for all areas.
+The ACS is an on-going survey performed by the U.S. Census Bureau that provides single-year and multiyear estimates for a large number of demographic variables.
+Publicly available data provide one-year estimates for areas with large populations (e.g., locations with over 65,000 individuals), three-year-period estimates for areas with over 20,000 individuals, and five-year-period estimates for all areas.
 The public-use microdata samples (PUMS) are also available for a diverse set of variables and can be used to model smaller geographies, known as public use microdata areas (PUMAs) (see\\ \url{http://www.census.gov/acs/www/data_documentation/public_use_microdata_sample/} for comprehensive details).
-The methodology we present here could also be used to fit statistical models to the PUMS.
+The methodology we present here could also be used to fit statistical models to PUMS.

 SAE is typically performed on smaller geographies than states, such as at the county level or the census-tract level.
-Our reason for analyzing data using each state as a unit is that currently the Google Trends data is available at the state level (although one can also obtain search data for the ten largest cities in any state).
+Our reason for analyzing data using each state as a unit is that currently the Google Trends data are available at the state level (although one can also obtain search data for the ten largest cities in any state).
 It is important to emphasize that, for any particular problem, it is possible that other functional/image data (such as Twitter or other social-media data) may be available at smaller geographies, and our methodology is equally applicable in this case.

 The structure of this paper is as follows.
 We first introduce the motivating data in Section~\ref{SecMotive}.
 We provide the methodological details of our approach in Section~\ref{SecTheory}, and we demonstrate reduction in MSE through a simulation study in Section~\ref{SecSims}.
 An analysis using the proposed methodology, in the context of ACS data on the rate of change in percent household Spanish-speaking in the Eastern United States, is given in Section~\ref{SecData}.
 We close with a discussion in Section~\ref{SecDis}.
 For convenience of exposition, relevant computational details can be found in two Appendices.